Wednesday, January 6, 2016

 I will not defend Clemens having hit Piazza in the head with a pitch.
 I will, however, use it to remind everyone that, when Roger Clemens was trying to throw an object at someone, he actually hit that person.

 Roger Clemens did not throw a broken piece of a bat at Mike Piazza in Game 2 of the 2000 World Series.
 Anybody who says he did is a liar.
 Including, in that clip, notorious Yankee Haters Joe Buck and Tim McCarver.
 If Clemens had truly meant to throw it at Piazza, Piazza would have been hit.
 Even McCarver said it was only "near Piazza," and Buck admitted it was "two feet away."
 It was not "a blatant act."

-It was Piazza who freaked out (or should that be "froke out"?), Piazza who exhibited "roid rage."
+It was Piazza who freaked out.
+(Or should that be "froke out"?).
+It was Piazza who exhibited "roid rage."
 It was Clemens who kept his cool and then got Piazza out, much as he would do 3 years later to outed steroid user Ramirez after that disgusting display by the Red Sox in Game 3 of the 2003 American League Championship Series.

 Roger Clemens was accused of using performance-enhancing drugs.
 He denied it.
 He was indicted.
 His accuser didn't have the goods.

 Piazza has been accused, and, indeed, has confessed.
 And this is from a pro-Mets blog.

 I understand voting for Piazza -- if you also vote for Clemens.
 I understand denying Clemens your vote -- if you do the same for Piazza.
 And I understand voting for Clemens, who has the stats to get in, and not for Piazza, who is, at best, a borderline case.

 You cannot vote for Piazza and not Clemens, and remain intellectually honest.
 If Piazza belongs, all of the accused belong, including Clemens.
 But if Clemens doesn't belong, none of them do, including Piazza.